-Even though there are not that many treatments (serums, exfoliators) designed specifically for the hands, you can safely treat your hands with skincare products formulated for face or body.
-That being said, some of the most common signs of aging on the hands like dry skin, wrinkles, pigmentation or irritation can be addressed with mild exfoliators, anti aging serums and hydrating creams.
+Even though there are not that many treatments (serums, exfoliators) designed specifically for the hands, you can safely treat your hands with skin care products formulated for face or body.
+That being said, some of the most common signs of aging on the hands like dry skin, wrinkles, pigmentation or irritation can be addressed with diy spa treatments like mild exfoliators, anti aging serums and hydrating creams.

 Additionally, a weekly hand spa at home or at the salon will provide a much needed pampering for your hands after a whole week of daily tasks and exposure to environmental elements.

 Baker A, Bowes, L. “Chemical peel for the body: a review of selected ingredients and indications.”
 Journal of Aesthetic Nursing, Jun.
 2017, Vol. 6

 “Dry skin relief from COVID -19 handwashing.”
 American Academy of Dermatology Association